jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Getting-Started/Cloud-Disk/CDS-Monitoring.md

 </table>

-Please refer to the below procedures for viewing a certain cloud disk monitoring:
+Please refer to the below procedures for viewing a certain Cloud Disk Service monitoring:

-1. Open [JD Cloud Console](https://console.jdcloud.com/), select [Elastic Compute]-[Virtual Machine]-[Cloud Disk];
+1. Open [JD Cloud Console](https://console.jdcloud.com/), select [Elastic Compute]-[Virtual Machines]-[Cloud Disk Service];

-2. Find the cloud disk to be viewed after access to the cloud disk list page and click the corresponding name of the cloud disk in the cloud disk list to jump to its details;
+2. Find the Cloud Disk Service to be viewed after access to the Cloud Disk Service list page and click the corresponding name of the Cloud Disk Service in the Cloud Disk Service list to jump to its details;

-3. Select "Monitoring” Tab page to view the monitoring item of the cloud disk;
+3. Select **Monitoring** Tab page to view the monitoring item of the Cloud Disk Service;

 **Note**:

-1) Only cloud disk in "associated” status has monitoring data;
+1) Only Cloud Disk Service in **associated** status has monitoring data;

-2) Name and status of a cloud disk can be viewed at top left corner of cloud disk details;
+2) Name and status of a Cloud Disk Service can be viewed at top left corner of cloud disk details;

 <br>